kitabisa/mubeng/README.md

 # Limitations

 Currently IP rotation runs the proxy server only as an HTTP protocol, not a SOCKSv5 protocol, even though the resource you have is SOCKSv5.
 In other words, the SOCKSv5 resource that you provide is used properly because it uses auto-switch transport on the client, but this proxy server **DOES NOT** switch to anything other than HTTP protocol.

-## Known Bugs

-- Unable to run proxy IP rotator as a daemon on Windows.

 # Contributors